 Look out for: a huge domed crown and smooth grey bark.
 Oval, pointed leaves with wavy edges, that emerge lime green in spring and darken with age, becoming orange and waxy before falling.
 Inconspicuous, tassel-like flowers in spring, followed by a woody cup containing two beech nuts (known as masts) in autumn.
 Height: 40m.

 Hornbeam, Carpinus betulus

 Like beech, hornbeam is perfect for growing as a hedge.
-Hornbeam is the food plant for caterpillars of a number of moth species, including the nut tree tussock.
+Hornbeam trees and hedges are the food plant for caterpillars of a number of moth species, including the nut tree tussock.
 Finches and tits and small mammals eat the seeds in autumn.